 What is the Marginal Cost of Production?

-Marginal cost is a term used into describe the cost of producing one extra unit of goods or services above what is currently being produced.
-For example, if it costs a firm $500 to produce 10 TVs and $550 to produce 11, the is $50.
+Marginal cost is a term used in economics and accounting to describe the cost of producing one extra unit of goods or services above what is currently being produced.
+For example, if it costs a firm $500 to produce 10 TVs and $550 to produce 11, the marginal cost is $50.
 Marginal cost will usually vary with output.
 If marginal cost is decreasing, then it is desirable to increase output until marginal cost is either remaining constant or increasing.
-If is equal to marginal cost, then this is deemed to be the optimum production level (i.e. the gains of producing one additional unit are equal to the costs).
+If marginal revenue is equal to marginal cost, then this is deemed to be the optimum production level (i.e. the gains of producing one additional unit are equal to the costs).